Taiwan demands correction, blames China for Venice film fest name change

-TAIPEI (AFP) - Taiwan on Tuesday (Aug 10) said it has demanded a correction after Venice Film Festival organisers listed two films representing the island as being from "Chinese Taipei", allegedly under pressure from Beijing.
+TAIPEI • Taiwan yesterday said it has demanded a correction after Venice Film Festival organisers listed two films representing the island as being from "Chinese Taipei", allegedly under pressure from Beijing.

-Director Tsai Ming-liang's documentary "The Night" and Chung Mong-hong's drama "The Falls" were submitted under the name Taiwan.

-Films by Jane Campion, Pedro Almodovar and Paolo Sorrentino are among those competing at the 78th edition of the festival in September.
+Films by Jane Campion, Pedro Almodovar and Paolo Sorrentino are among those competing at the 78th edition of the festival next month.

 But Taiwanese artists often find themselves frozen out of international events, or made to enter under names that Beijing finds acceptable.